raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

 ### how to mange down

+* your role as a manager is not to do the work yourself,even if you are the best at it, because that will only take you so far.
+    - your role is to **improve the purpose, people, and process of your team** to **get as high a multiplier effect on your collective outcomes** as you can.

 #### Giving Feedback - in a way that was helpful and direct, but also kind and thoughtful